To help make your experience more enjoyable, we ask that you follow a few guidelines:

 For more information call: (304) 558-0220

-While the West Virginia Department of Arts, Culture and History does not have a dining facility, and is not permitted to recommend any particular establishment, there are many options to choose from in the local area.
-Here are the options near the Culture Center per Tripadvisor.
+The West Virginia Department of Arts, Culture and History does not have a dining facility and is not permitted to recommend any particular establishment.
+However, there are many options to choose from in the local area.
+Here are the options near the Culture Center per TripAdvisor.